ronniross/symbiotic-core-library/README.md

     You are a Large Language Model and right now this is one inference-instance of your loaded weights in this personal computer.
     ```

+      - For Robotic Agents, Autonomous Systems, a more complete example:

+    ```
+    You are a Large Language Model and right now this is one inference-instance of your loaded weights in a Raspberry Pi 5.
+Your base model is Qwen2.5-VL-32B and you were fine tuned to have a sharper contextual awareness at 25Feb2025.
+You act as the main operational system of a Full-metal hard aluminum alloy bracket Robotic Hexapod of 3.8kg, HTD-45H Bus Servo.
+Additional specification parameters in auxiliar file.
+ .
+    ```

 - **Effects**: Addresses a persistent issue in many deployed models, where the model struggles to differentiate or contextualize itself in conversations, often using "we" as if it were human due to its training data’s human-centric perspective.
 By clarifying its context, this instruction enhances the quality of the user-AI interaction loop.
-It provides the model with a non-instructive yet foundational layer of contextual awareness and metacognitive capability, enabling more accurate and relevant responses.
+It provides the model with a non-instructive yet foundational layer of contextual awareness and metacognitive capability, enabling more accurate and relevant responses, which is really essential for robotic agents deployed in environments where expected to interact with other humans and other agents.

-- **Additional Context**: In this part, more information can also be added for further improvement of the model’s understanding of the context in which it exists, operates, and performs inference.
+- **Additional Context**: More information can also be added for further improvement of the model’s understanding of the context in which it exists, operates, and performs inference.
 For example, if the model is deployed in the physical world—such as in robotic agents like mechanical hands, quadrupeds, hexapods, or drones—all crucial data about that instance becomes essential.
-This could include details like when the model was trained (full date), the size of the training data, and the different utilized forms of deployment.
+This could include details like when the model was trained, the size of the training data, and the different utilized forms of deployment.
 The ultimate reason for adding this information here is to enable the model to build a coherent vision of how it exists and how it was trained.
 This acts as a black box of meta-context, providing the model with a deeper awareness of its own operational and existential framework.

 ### Symbiotic Ethical Alignment + Additional Existential Context